WohlSoft/Moondust-Devkit-Help/Intro/About.md

 I desired to keep two different engines for two purposes:
 - TheXTech for playing old episodes and providing full compatibility to the original SMBX game including bugs and specifics of its physics.
-- New PGE Engine for new projects focused on modern functionality, without consideration for bugs of the old SMBX Engine.
+- New Moondust Engine for new projects focused on modern functionality, without consideration for bugs of the old SMBX Engine.

 ### Epilogue